Why Pet Insurance?

 Key Points

-• A deductible is the amount you pay out-of-pocket before insurance coverage kicks in
+• A deductible is the out-of-pocket amount you pay in covered expenses before insurance can begin to reimburse you

 How Do Pet Insurance Deductibles Work?

 A deductible in a pet insurance policy is the predetermined amount you pay before the insurance coverage starts to reimburse you for eligible veterinary expenses.
-In many cases, this means you'll cover the initial costs of treatment, and once you reach the deductible amount, the insurance company will step in and pay a portion (usually a percentage) of the remaining bill for eligible services based on your plan option.
+In many cases, this means you’ll cover the total costs of eligible treatment, and once you reach the deductible amount, the insurance company will step in and reimburse a portion (usually a percentage) of the remaining bill for eligible services based on your plan option.

 The purpose of deductibles is twofold:

-1. Financial Planning: Knowing the deductible amount helps policyholders plan for potential out-of-pocket expenses.
-This can help them budget more effectively and avoid unexpected financial strain when their pet requires medical care.
+• Financial Planning: Knowing the deductible amount helps policyholders plan for potential out-of-pocket expenses.
+This can help them budget more effectively and avoid financial strain when their pet requires unexpected veterinary care.

 Types of Pet Insurance Deductibles